Happiness

 What immediately feels most "good" is not always most "true".

 When the truth is dangerous, is it more worthwhile to hide the truth?
-If ignorance is bliss, and those of Orwell's 1984 are truly happy, how is it that we think truth should be revealed even when they make people unhappy?
+If ignorance is bliss, and those of Orwell's 1984 are truly happy, how is it that we think truth should be revealed even when it makes people unhappy?
 Truth isn't inherent in happiness and vica versa: Who is better, they who promote truth over happiness, or happiness over truth?
 In society, in general, I would say that philosophers, mystics, materialists and freethinkers have pursued truth despite the danger to happiness, and the masses nearly always (sometimes ignorantly) pursued happiness whether or not they are also pursuing truth.
 The adoption of doubt as a central tenet causes the above questions to become mute, as will be shown.

 Satan represents the instinct that drives the truth-searcher to continually find faults in perceived truths.